danrobinson/tracestack/README.md

 # Tracestack

-Tracestack lets you instantly search your Python error messages on Stackoverflow or Google.
+Instantly search your Python error messages on the web.

 ## Features

 * Integrate tracestack into your code in seconds, or run it from the command line
-* Post-mortem mode
-* REPL mode
-* Automatically search errors, or prompt after each error
+* You can automatically search every error, get prompted to search after each error, or just search your latest error.
 * Compatible with Python 2 and 3
 * Can search for answers on:
     * Google, limited to stackoverflow.com (default)